conniemessi/Audio-Inpainting/README.md

 [https://a81cc3f8db098ee59c.gradio.live](https://a81cc3f8db098ee59c.gradio.live)

 > Note: The hosted URL is time-limited (Gradio share links typically expire after 1 week).
 If it is no longer active, please run `demo.py` locally.

----

-## 5. Reference

-For a detailed mathematical and experimental discussion of all methods, see the LaTeX report (`audio_inpainting_report.tex`) in the parent project directory.
-It describes the problem formulation, methodology, experimental setup, and conclusions in a scientific writing style, with references to Gaussian Processes, AR/NMF models, U-Net, GANs, and diffusion-based inpainting.